 LJ Findlay-Walsh / Artistic Director (She/Her)

-LJ became Artistic Director of Take Me Somewhere festival in June 2017 having acted as Associate Programmer since September 2016.
-She worked as Producer and Programmer of renowned Glasgow venue The Arches from 2005 – 2015 working on festivals that included Arches Live for emergent practitioners, and international performance festival Behaviour.
-She has worked across Europe, including co-curator of an edition of Plateaux live art festival in Frankfurt.
-She is Senior Performance Curator of Glasgow contemporary arts venue Tramway, working on year-round activity that includes DIG (Dance International Glasgow).
-She is a Board Member of Articulation, (Scotland's advocacy organisation for physical performance) and has held various advisory roles through the Federation of Scottish Theatre, including arts mentor and panel member for their Producer's Award.
-She has worked on various award panels including the Fringe Brick Award and Adrian Howells Award and is an ISPA fellow (International Society for the Performing Arts).
+LJ became Artistic Director of Take Me Somewhere festival in June 2017, having acted as Associate Programmer since September 2016.
+She previously worked as Producer and Programmer at renowned Glasgow venue The Arches from 2005-2015, contributing to festivals including Arches Live for emergent practitioners and the international performance festival Behaviour.
+From 2016-2025, she was Senior Performance Curator at Glasgow contemporary arts venue Tramway, leading year-round activity including the curation of dance biennial DIG (Dance International Glasgow).
+She has worked across Europe, including as co-curator of an edition of Plateaux live art festival in Frankfurt.
+She has worked on various award panels including the Fringe Brick Award, Adrian Howells Award and New Dimensions Award.
+She was an ISPA fellow (International Society for the Performing Arts) and Board Member of Articulation (Scotland’s advocacy organisation for physical performance) and has held various advisory roles through the Federation of Scottish Theatre, including arts mentor and panel member for their Producer’s Award.
+She is currently on the advisory board for BUZZCUT Glasgow, co-Chair of the UK Directors Network and member of the Imagining Futures Network in association with the Goethe Institute.

 Caroline Winn / Executive Director (She/Her)